 member (since 1986) and former President of the Rotary Club of Shades Valley in Birmingham.

 Josh is the managing partner of Big Wills Outfitters where he takes thousands of peoples paddling on Big Wills Creek near Gadsden.
-Josh is on the Jackson Kayak Fishing Team and was the 2014 Big Wills Outfitters Angler of the Year in the Coosa Canoe & Kayak Fishing Tournament.
+Josh is on the Jackson Kayak Fishing Team and is an organizer of the Coosa River Kayak Anglers.

 Richie has always been drawn to water; growing up surfing, fishing & paddling all over the Southeast, water is the most consistent influence in his life.
 It inspires his artwork, serves as the root of his business Paddle Out, and consumes his leisure time too!
 Since living in Birmingham he has been drawn to the Coosa and its tributaries- he says “There’s truly nothing like paddling moving water and catching wild native fish!”
 Plus, Richie is the brains behind our awesome game fish t-shirts!